lavekushtiwari3/Terraform_foreach/README.md

-Main branch will be updated code
+:branch:Main branch will be updated code

-Feature branch will have earlier code
+:branch:Feature branch will have earlier code